drug-design/course/docs/chapters/synthesis-of-drugs.md

 ### Formal and Mathematically-Based Programs

-Formal and mathematically based programs use theoretical descriptions of possible chemical reactions.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/formal-mathematically-based-programs-19e884ac'><i class='fa fa-play' aria-hidden='true'></i></button>Formal and mathematically based programs use theoretical descriptions of possible chemical reactions.
 The formalism can be based on matrices, a set of heuristics or symbolic representations of bond formation and cleavage.
 In the following pages some programs based on such formal descriptions of chemical reactions are described.
 *[heuristic]: Set of rules to limit the search and increase the probability of solving a problem.
 *[heuristics]: Set of rules to limit the search and increase the probability of solving a problem.